tlevine/occupar/readme.md

-All of the non-intercept coefficients significantly different from zero, indicating that negative perception and life stress, separately, are both associated with participation and that the associations are different when combined.
-Specifically, someone with just negative perception or life has higher odds of saying "never" than someone with neither, but the odds are somewhere in between for someone who has both negative perception and life stress.
+All of the non-intercept coefficients significantly different from zero, indicating that negative perception and external stress, separately, are both associated with participation and that the associations are different when combined.
+Specifically, someone with just negative perception or external stress has higher odds of saying "never" than someone with neither, but the odds are somewhere in between for someone who has both negative perception and external stress.

 Finally, we compared the two with a likelihood ratio test.